Alejandroq12/to-do-list/README.md

 1. To view this project, no additional installation is required.

-2. However, if you want to test the linter configured for detecting errors or use Luxon library, complete the following steps:
+2. However, if you want to test the linters configured for detecting errors or use Luxon library, complete the following steps:

 ```
 npm install